ETS-Android2/Matt87c.github.io/README.md

 - Algorithms and Data Structures (Android Studio, Java)
 - Databases
 - Search and Rescue Animal Application (MongoDB, Python)
-- Mission Planner (Angular, NodeJs, Javascript)
+- Mission Planner (Angular, NodeJs, Typescript, Javascript)
+- Orbit Report (Angular, NodeJs, Typescript, Javascript)

 ## Professional Self-Assessment
   Computer science has always been a passion of mine.
 From an early age, I began my journey on an MS-Dos computer loading floppy discs and typing in the command line.
 Today I am proficiant in full stacks development.
 I obtained my bachelors degree in early 2022.
 Southern New Hampshire University has taught me valuable skills in computer science that will excell my professional career.